University of the Philippines: Origins and early history (1900s–1920s)

 The university began with the organization of its first academic units.
 The earliest established in 1909 were the College of Agriculture and the School of Fine Arts.
 These were soon followed in 1910 by the Colleges of Veterinary Medicine, Liberal Arts, Engineering, and Medicine and Surgery.
-The College of Law, founded in 1911, was the last of UP’s founding academic units.
+The College of Law, founded in 1911, was the last of UP's founding academic units.
 Although the College of Medicine and Surgery officially became part of UP in 1910, it had already opened for instruction in 1907.
 This was in accordance with the University Act of 1908, which provided that the Philippine Medical School would be incorporated into UP as the College of Medicine and Surgery once two or more colleges had been established.

-The academic units were originally located in different sites.
+The academic units were initially spread across various locations, with most situated in Manila as it served as the main campus.
 The College of Agriculture was established in Los Baños, at the foot of Mount Makiling, while the School of Fine Arts opened in a private property on R. Hidalgo Street in Quiapo, Manila.
 The remaining units were also based in Manila: the College of Medicine and Surgery on Herran Street (now Pedro Gil Street), the College of Veterinary Medicine in Pandacan, the College of Liberal Arts held classes on several locations including the Philippine Normal School, the College of Engineering on the site that later formed part of the Padre Faura campus, and the College of Law in a private property on Isaac Peral Street (now United Nations Avenue).
 The School of Forestry was likewise established in 1910 in Los Baños.
-At the time, UP President Murray Bartlett declared that as a “University for the Filipino,” the institution must be “supported by the people’s money,” guided by a charter framed by the people’s representatives, and sustained by “the confidence and sympathy of the people.”
+At the time, UP President Murray Bartlett declared that as a "University for the Filipino," the institution must be "supported by the people's money," guided by a charter framed by the people's representatives, and sustained by "the confidence and sympathy of the people."